Richardinho/blog-posts/kara-erickson-review.md

 Whilst the information is good, unfortunately the code shown in the demos was never released, as far as I can ascertain.
 In this article I will discuss my efforts to recreate the code and also clarify a few things from the talk that I initially found confusing.

+The prerequisite for reading this article is that you have watched this video (and presumably know something about Angular).

 The first nine minutes of the talk comprises a refresher on Angular forms and an introduction to the (then) new `updateOn` option.
 It's fairly uncontroversial so I'm skipping that.

 ## Custom Form Controls
 [9:02](https://youtu.be/CD_t3m2WMM8?t=542)

-A Custom Form Control (CFC) is a directive that implements the `ControlValueAccessor` interface.
+A Custom Form Control is a directive that implements the `ControlValueAccessor` interface.
 This results in the directive being able to integrate with Angular's Form API.
-It can be used in Angular just as any native input element can be and works with both Reactive and Template Driven forms
+It can be used in an Angular form just as any native input element can be.
+It also works interchangeably with both Reactive and Template Driven forms.
+So once you have created a Custom Form Control, it can be used with both of these forms modules.

 ### Why would you want to use them?
 [9:15](https://youtu.be/CD_t3m2WMM8?t=555)